Román Chalbaud: Career

 The success of Chalbaud's plays is placed on his characters, with the social-realist works characterised by an open treatment of dramatic plots, and a supposedly archetypal selection of characters used to portray irony with the social contexts of marginalisation they find themselves, all which critiques the situation of the country.
 This is also a reason that his plays, many of them that he made into films, are deemed timeless and socially relevant even in the 21st century.
 He was awarded the National Theatre Award of Venezuela in 1984.
-He is considered, along with friends Isaac Chocrón and José Ignacio Cabrujas, to be "a prime moving force in continuing the work of César Rengifo in the development of the contemporary Venezuelan theatre".
+He was considered, along with friends Isaac Chocrón and José Ignacio Cabrujas, to be "a prime moving force in continuing the work of César Rengifo in the development of the contemporary Venezuelan theatre".
 The three are known as the Holy Trinity of Venezuelan theatre.

 Though making films in this time, he had been largely focused on theatre.
-This would change after 1969, when Chalbaud left his president role and when Venezuelan cinema entered its Golden Age.
+This would change after 1969, when Chalbaud left his president role and when Venezuelan cinema entered its golden age.
 He did return to television, joining Radio Caracas Television in 1969, but began his most successful line of work in film direction.
 Moving into film gave Chalbaud international acclaim, all of his films being screened at film festivals, and one being the first of his country's foreign-language Oscar nominations.
 His films, some of which are self-adaptations, are said to thematically continue his theatre work.
 He received the National Film Award of Venezuela in 1990.

 In 1974, Chalbaud, with other filmmakers of his generation, started Gente de Cine C.A., a production company which would produce most of his own films.
 In 1975, thanks to new national legislation pushed through by the Asociación Nacional de Autores Cinematográficos (National Association of Cinema Auteurs) — ANAC — Chalbaud was the first director to receive protected state funding, making the film Sacred and Obscene.
 The success of this film quashed the government's doubts about the funding program.
 He was then named President of the ANAC in 1978, and was the Director General of the Fundación Cinemateca Nacional de Venezuela (National Foundation of Venezuelan Cinema) for two years.

 Chalbaud resigned from Radio Caracas in 1982.
-In 1985, the San Sebastián Film Festival dedicated a retrospective to him; he has also been on the Jury of this festival, in 1990.
+In 1985, the San Sebastián Film Festival dedicated a retrospective to him; he has also been on the jury of this festival, in 1990.

 In June 2018, he said he was in pre-production for a film trilogy about the life of Hugo Chávez.

-Alfonso Molina, in his 2002 book on the director, wrote that you cannot fully understand the socio-political culture of Venezuela without watching Chalbaud's films.
+Alfonso Molina, in his 2002 book on the director, wrote that one cannot fully understand the socio-political culture of Venezuela without watching Chalbaud's films.